Hog-CERN/Hog/docs/02-Maintainer-Manual/09-IPbus-support.md

 ### IPbus xml files

 HOG can back annotate the included xmls with the SHA evaluated as described above.
-To your software to correctly assess the validity of the used xmls, then  you must foresee tha presence of a dedicated register where to store the value of the [HOG generic](../02-MAinteiner-Manual/07-Hog-generics).
+To your software to correctly assess the validity of the used xmls, then  you must foresee the presence of a dedicated register where to store the value of the [HOG generic](../02-MAinteiner-Manual/07-Hog-generics).
 The node corresponding to this registers is expected to have the following structure:

 ```xml